 Committed to making it happen, Avril Kinsey envisions a major South African Producer and international Co-Producer is required to make this mystery, drama, adventure story aimed at the international market.

-Logline: A passionate woman’s quest, to uncover a code hidden in a 400-year-old manuscript, with clues to a priceless treasure savagely shipwrecked off the wildest coast of Africa, discovers she holds the key to unlocking an ancient mystery with the power to unite nations.
+Logline: A woman’s quest, to uncover a musical code hidden in a 400-year-old manuscript, with clues to a priceless treasure savagely shipwrecked off the wildest coast of Africa, discovers she holds the key to unlocking an ancient mystery with the power to unite nations.

-The female heroine is Dr. Sam Baker, with African roots, Dr Samantha Baker, is an extraordinarily ambitious professor of music composition, whose normal world is 4 walls.
-She has relationship commitment phobia, but still believes in the impossible.
-As a three-year old she was left on a deserted beach by her mother who never returned.
-Despite the trauma she survived.
+The female heroine is Dr. Sam Baker, with African roots.
+She is an extraordinarily ambitious professor of music composition, whose daily world is 4 walls.
 So to take on one of the world’s most powerful mysteries, fraught with dangers on land and sea, is for her the very opportunity she needs to overcome her worst fears.
-But can she survive a second time to meet the expectations of her hard won academic university post, which is on the line, compose the music in time for the UN Peace Concert of the decade, and fulfil her own purpose?
+But can she survive to meet the expectations of her hard won academic university post, which is on the line, compose the music in time for the UN Peace Concert of the decade, and fulfil her own purpose?
 Believing in dreams with destiny she risks everything, and journey’s to the wildest coast of Africa where she meets a macho-loser, ex-commercial Portuguese diver Roberto, on self-imposed exile from a failing marriage, and a off-beat Xhosa family steeped in indigenous ancestral beliefs.
 Albeit uncomfortably, she must work together with Roberto if she is to solve the mystery, and they are to survive this remote and unforgiving coastline.

 As a writer/producer/composer she has worked on several documentaries for SABC TV including Modjadji – The Rain Queen, Luthier – Mervyn Davis, South Africa’s First Guitar Orchestra and Legends of the Cape.
 The Wild Coast is her second feature film screenplay.
 She completed the libretto and orchestral score for a two act ballet Vulcanus, which earned her a doctoral degree in music composition.
 She is currently working on a short nature documentary Pure Nature, No Plastic.

 She is the recipient of numerous grants, sponsorships and awards for her work from ACT, NAC, BASA, the SAMRO Foundation, SASRIM and others.
-She is founder director of the Cape Town Academy of Music and Film and a WGSA full member (F2018200226).
+She is founder director of the Cape Town Academy of Music and Wild Coast Productions, and a full WGSA(F2018200226).and PRS member.